House Rules: Simplification the Autistic Way

 Short Rest

-10 minutes.
+1 hour.
 Roll as many hit dice as you like, one at a time.
+Requires a relatively safe location where you can catch your breath and tend wounds.

 Field Rest